Relationship between quandle shadow cocycle invariants and Vassiliev invariants: Introduction

+For any braids, we can obtain Vassiliev invariants from quandle shadow cocycle invariants.
+This is expected to have applications to surface links and low-dimensional manifolds in the future.

-In Section \ref{200}, we review the quandle (shadow) cocycle invariants and Vassiliev invariants.
+In Section \ref{200}, we review the quandle (shadow) cocycle invariants.
 A {\it quandle} is a set with a binary operation satisfying certain axioms, which is analogous to a group with conjugation.
-The cohomology groups of quandles were introduced by Carter, Jelsovsky, Kamada, Langford, and Saito \cite{3} as an analogy of group cohomology.
-We denote the $n$-th cohomology group of quandle $X$ with coefficient group $A$ by $H^n_Q(X;A)$.
-Furthermore, the (shadow) quandle cocycle invariants of classical links were defined using $2$-cocycles or $3$-cocycles of the cohomology groups of quandles \cite{3, 4}.
+The cohomology groups of quandles were introduced by Carter, Jelsovsky, Kamada, Langford and Saito \cite{3:2003} as an analogy of group cohomology.
+The $n$-th cohomology group of quandle $X$ with coefficient group $A$ shall be denoted by $H^n_Q(X;A)$.
+Furthermore, the quandle shadow cocycle invariants of classical links were defined using $3$-cocycles of the cohomology groups of quandles \cite{3:2003, 4:2001}.

+In Section \ref{2010}, we review the Vassiliev invariants.
+The notion of {\it Vassiliev invariant} was introduce by V.A.
+Vassiliev \cite{20:1990}.
+We know that after a suitable change of variables each coefficient in the Taylor expansion of the Jones polynomial is a Vassiliev invariant \cite{25:1993}.

+In Section \ref{202}, we drive finite perturbative expansion from quandle shadow cocycle invariants.
+It is the first time that we have ever derived finite perturbative expansion from quandle shadow cocycle invariants.

-In Section \ref{10007}, we prove that Vassiliev invariants can be deduced using the quandle cocycle invariants of Alexander quandles.
+In Section \ref{203}, we prove that the Vassiliev invariants can be deduced quandle shadow cocycle invariants by using the method similar to how Vassiliev invariants are derived from Quantum polynomial invariants.
+A new $(\Z/p \Z)$-valued Vassiliev invariant is derived from one value of quandle shadow cocycle invariant by using an odd prime $p$.